 - Contagious relationships – where gospel seeds are sown and disciples made.

 - Rapid mobilization – of new disciples in disciple making and church planting.

 - Adaptive methods – with functional, flexible and reproducible structures.

-Discipleship ministry specialists assist church administrators, department leaders and pastors to appropriately foster these dynamics in their church and region.
-The South Pacific Division promotes a change or shift towards a greater focus on discipleship.
+Discipleship ministry specialists assist church administrators, department leaders, and pastors in appropriately fostering these dynamics in their church and region.
+The South Pacific Division promotes a change or shifts towards a greater focus on discipleship.